 The palace has three stories and features beautiful frescoes by Bambini, Pittoni, Crosato, Trevisani and Brusaferro.
 The museum’s most famous fresco is by Tiepolo, called “The Triumph of Zephyr and Flora”.
 In 1935, it was transferred to the Ca’ Rezzonico Museum.

 One of the most striking parts of the museum is its enormous foyer, built around a typical Venetian well.

-The International Gallery of Modern Art of Venice was founded by the Prince Alberto Giovannelli.
+The International Gallery of Modern Art of Venice was founded by Prince Alberto Giovannelli.
 In 1897, at the second Biennale in Venice, the prince purchased six works of art by Italian and foreign artists and donated them to the City Council of Venice.
-Other noble families followed his example and even the King Vittorio Emanuele III donated four paintings to the collection.
+Other noble families followed his example and even the King, Vittorio Emanuele III, donated four paintings to the collection.
 The Gallery of Modern Art was first housed in Ca’ Foscari and was later moved to the Ca’ Pesaro Palazzo in 1899, which was larger and; therefore, could house the large Modern Art collection.